 When grilling food on skewers, cut pieces into chunks that are too large to fall through the grate.
 Or for easy cleanup, consider using foil packets to grill onion rings, slices of zucchini and squash or even pineapple rings.

 When basting, use two brushes -one green and one red.
 Use the green brush to baste raw meat.
 Once the meat has begun to cook, switch to the red brush to continue the process.
 This will help avoid any type of contamination.
+To take a look at our page on the best grill brush buying guide here.

 I hope these ideas help with adding elegance to grilling for you!
 I know, we’ve switched up things and added bits and pieces along our grilling experience.
 Let us know what you think!